TurboGears/tg2docs/docs/main/Auth/index.rst

-to be, which is normally done using credentials (e.g., when you need to access your email, you provide the email address and your password, or if you want to check your bank account, you'll probably have to provide you Id number and your card's PIN number).
+to be, which is normally done using credentials (e.g., when you need to access your email, you provide the email address and your password, or if you want to check your bank account, you'll probably have to provide you Id number and your card's PIN).
 In other words, finding `who` you are.

 ``Authorization``, on the other hand, is the act of granting access to given resources depending on whether you have permission to use them.
 For example,